 Diversity, Engagement and Flexibility

 At UNC, you can complete your Special Education Generalist degree in two years, or even faster with our accelerated program options.
 The program is offered on campus and online.
-All Generalist on-campus courses are offered evenings and some weekends, and you can combine online and on-site classes to fit your needs.
+All Generalist on-campus courses are offered evenings and some weekends.
+You can combine online and on-site classes to fit your needs.

 Time to Completion: